 If You Don’t Have Time to Read the Article

-- Peak Season: February & March (highest whale concentrations)
+- Peak Season: December, January and February (highest whale concentrations),

 - Gray Whales: “Friendly” encounters where whales approach boats (unique to Baja!)